CDLUC3/dmptool-types/README.md

 - `BooleanAnswer` A Yes/No True/False answer.
 - `CheckboxesAnswer` A answer type that supports an array of `option` objects.
 The user may "check" multiple options.
 - `CurrencyAnswer` A number field that supports the defintiion of a `denomination`.
-- `DatePickerAnswer` A date field.
+- `DateAnswer` A date field.
 Supports `YYYY-MM-DD` format.
-- `DateRangeAnswer` A series of 2 date picker fields.
+- `DateRangeAnswer` A series of 2 date fields.
 Meant to capture "From" and "To" or "Start" and "End" dates.
 - `EmailAnswer` An email address.
 Supports multiple emails that are comma separated.
 - `FilteredSearchAnswer` A complex field that allows the user to enter a search term and filters.
 The field fires a graphQL query and allows the user to potentially select multiple results.
 - `NumberAnswer` A numeric field.
 Supports both integers and floats.